-You’re driving down the highway when suddenly a deer jumps in front of your car.
-You hit the brakes and luckily the deer narrowly sneaks by your driver’s side fender, barely clearing the vehicle.
-You take a deep breath and think to yourself, “Thank goodness I didn’t get into a collision!”
+You’re driving down the highway when suddenly, a deer jumps in front of your car.
+You hit the brakes.
+Luckily, the deer narrowly sneaks by your driver’s side fender, barely clearing the vehicle.
+You take a deep breath and think to yourself, “Thank goodness!
+I didn’t get into a collision!”

 First Collision: Vehicle Collision

-The vehicle collision is what most people think of as the entire auto accident.
 As the car collides with another object, it begins to crumple and slow down.
-The ability of the vehicle to crumple is important, as it takes away some of the energy of the crash, helping to protect the people inside.
-Crumple zones are intentionally designed into every automobile specifically for this purpose.
+The ability of the vehicle to crumple is important, as it takes away some of the energy of the crash, thus helping to protect the people inside.
+Therefore, specific crumple zones are intentionally designed into every automobile for this purpose.

 Second Collision: Human Collision

-The importance of wearing a seatbelt comes into play here.
-An unrestrained person involved in a 30-mph crash will slow from 30 mph to a stop in just a few hundredths of a second, with only his or her body to absorb all the energy of the impact.
-A person wearing a seatbelt, on the other hand, will come to a stop more gradually as the seatbelt absorbs some of the energy from the impact.
+Specifically, an unrestrained person involved in a 30-MPH crash will slow from 30 MPH to a stop in just a few hundredths of a second—with only his or her body to absorb all the energy of the impact.
+Depending on the severity of the collision, this could cause a person to be propelled forward and into the windshield.
+A person wearing a seatbelt, on the other hand, will come to a stop more gradually, as the seatbelt absorbs some of the energy from the impact.

 Third Collision: Internal Collision